lbcb-sci/pyhera/README.md

     cmake -DCMAKE_BUILD_TYPE=Release ..
     make

-  Pythons scripts, such as ScaRa, Scaffolder script and samscripts tool do not need to be installed.
+Pythons scripts, such as Bridger, ScaRa and Samscripts tool do not need to be installed.

 ### Dependencies
 Python scripts require PYthon2.7.
-Ezra requires CMake 3.5.
+Ezra and Racon require CMake 3.5.

-## Running the scripts
-### Running Ezra
-After building, Ezra executable will be created in `<Ezra/build>` folder.
-Ezra receives a single folder as an argument and outputs scaffolds to the standard output.
-The folder must contain the following files:
-- reads.fastq - file with read sequences, must be in FASTQ format
-- contigs.fasta - file with contig sequences
-- readsToContigs.paf - file with overlaps between reads and contigs, when calculating overlaps, contigs must be used as reference

-Typical Ezra run command:

-    ezra folder > output.fasta

-### Running ScaRa
+## Running ScaRa
-ScaRa is run by running `<scara.py>` script, from the root folder of the repository.
-ScaRa can be run with several options and various arguments, which are printed to the screen when running the script without arguments.

-A typical command to run ScaRa for scaffolding:

-    python scara.py scaffold contigs.fasta reads.fastq readsToContigs.paf readsToReads.paf -o output.fasta

-Aside from overlaps between reads and contigs, ScaRa also requires overlaps between reads and reads (self-overlaps).

-### Running Scaffolding script
-Scaffolding script combines Ezra and ScaRa and is run using `<scaffold.py>` script from the root folder of the repository.
+ScaRa is run using `<scara.py>` script from the root folder of the repository.

-A basic command to run the scaffolding script:
+A basic command for running ScaRa:

-    python scaffold.py contigs.fasta reads.fastq --results results_folder
+    python scara.py contigs.fasta reads.fastq --results results_folder

 Available options will be printed out when running the script without arguments.

-The scaffolding script will combine Ezra and ScaRa tools and run them in several iterations for more complete and correct scaffolding.
+The scaffolding will run  in several iterations for more complete and correct scaffolding.
 The script will generate a separate folder for each iteration of scffolding.
-The final result will be in the folder relating to the last iteration.
-By default, the script will run Ezra 3 times and then ScarRa 1 time.
-We found that this combination worked reasonably well in our testing.
+The final result will be in the root results folder named `<scara_scaffolds_final.fasta>`.

 __Racon__
-The scaffolding script can also be instructed run racon on the initial contigs, on the final scaffolds and after each iteration of scaffolding.
+ScaRa script can also be instructed run Racon on the initial contigs, on the final scaffolds and after each iteration of scaffolding.
 This can be specified using options:
   - `<--racon-start>` - run racon on the initial contigs, before scaffolding
   - `<--racon-end>`   - run racon on the final scaffold
   - `<--racon>`       - run racon after each iteration

 __Minimap2__
-The scaffolding script will run Minimap2 to calcualte overlaps as needed by Ezra, Scara and possibly Racon.
+ScaRa will run Minimap2 to calcualte overlaps as needed for the scaffolding and also for Racon.

 ## Testing
 Scaffolding script was tested on two Salmonella Enterica datasets (NCTC10384 and NCTC12417).
 [Minimap2](https://github.com/lh3/minimap2) was used to generate overalps.
 Initial assembly was done using [Rala](https://github.com/rvaser/rala).
 Initial assembly was first corrected using [Racon](https://github.com/isovic/racon).
 Obtained contigs were then scaffolded using our scaffolding script.
 After each scaffolding iteration, Racon was also run to correct the results.
 Finally scaffolds were compared to the reference using using N50 measure and visually using [gepard tool](http://cube.univie.ac.at/gepard).